 We strolled along on a paved path with forest on one side and pasture on the other.
 From our higher vantage point, we had a lovely view of Eupen, below.

 We were feeling rather smug about the paved and signposted ‘hiking’ trail.
 But our smugness melted away as we took in the beautiful scenes around us.
 There were wildflowers everywhere; particularly abundant were the bright fuchsia foxgloves (digitalis).

 Although we didn’t pass another human for the first few hours of our hike, we weren’t alone.
 The trees were filled with birds, butterflies flitted around us, and we even happened across one of Belgium’s more bizarre inhabitants – the slowworm, or Anguis.

 Although the slowworm looks like a snake, it is actually a legless lizard.
 What’s the difference, I hear you ask?
 Lizards, even legless ones, have eyelids and small ear openings, which snakes lack.
 They also have notched tongues rather than forked tongues like a snake.
 Our slowworm was basking happily on the path and wasn’t bothered by us.

 As we continued into the forest, our paved path gave way to gravel and finally to the forest floor.
 At last, it was feeling much more like nature tails we were accustomed to in Canada.
 We found ourselves walking alongside rushing streams and, around every turn, there were rapids and small waterfalls.

-Despite realising we are seriously out of shape (thank you Belgian gastronomy!), we were having an amazing time.
+Despite realizing we are seriously out of shape (thank you Belgian gastronomy!), we were having a fantastic time.
 We both couldn’t help marvelling how this wild place was just a two-hour drive from cosmopolitan Brussels.

 In fact, if someone had dropped us into the Hautes Fagnes blindfolded, we would have easily been convinced we were somewhere in North America or Scandinavia.